madeindra/madeindra.github.io/_posts/2024-09-28-ai-for-mock-interview.md

 A little googling suggested that I let Golang handle the recording, so I tried `portaudio` with no luck, and I haven't even started with making the recording work on multiple operating systems.

-To be perfectly honest, the `portaudio` library did work on Mac, but it was very slow and sometimes the there was only screech instead of a voice recording.
+To be perfectly honest, the `portaudio` library did work on Mac, but it was very slow and sometimes there was only screech instead of a voice recording.
 The app lost the real-interview feelings.

 ---